RhysSeeburger/2019_summer/README.md

 # 2019_summer
-The main results of my summer research project at the IFA in Edinburgh
+The main results of my summer research project at the IFA in Edinburgh, supervised by Dr Marika Asgari and Prof Catherine Heymans

 I started with the ab_model program, in order to familiarise myself with concepts such as parameter estimation using chi-squared, and general practises in research and programming.
 I also gained insight into the chainconsumer package